remix-run/react-router/packages/react-router-dom/docs/guides/quick-start.md

 You'll need a React web app to add `react-router`.

-If you need to create one, the easiest way to get started is with a popular tool called [Create React App][crapp].
+If you need to create one, the popular tool [Create React App][crapp] can get you started quickly.
+Calling `npx create-react-app <app-name>` will create an application and install its dependencies for you.

-The easiest way to run `create-react-app` is with `npx`.

 ```sh
 npx create-react-app demo-app